 Alabama’s standard formula for calculating child support accounts for items such as both parents’ monthly gross income, costs of daycare and health insurance, child support for other children, and alimony.
 As an exception, if the parents’ combined income is less than $800 or more than $20,000 per month, the child support amount will be calculated individually for that couple and their children.

-Huntsville Child Support and Military
+Child Support and Military Service

 If the spouse who expects to pay child support is also a member of the U.S. Armed Forces, federal law and military regulations will require that parent to keep child support payments current.
 These rules frequently “cap,” or limit, the amount of total support (both child support and alimony) the person must pay, however.
-If you or your spouse is a service member, contact our experienced Huntsville military divorce attorneys to discuss how child support payments would work in your case.
+If you or your spouse is a service member, contact our experienced military divorce attorneys to discuss how child support payments would work in your case.

 What Is the Relationship Between Child Support, Custody, and Visitation in Alabama?